mrsarm/pose/Run-CI-envs.md

 ### Advance options

-There are more options that you can see with `pose config --help`, but there are two special arguments that can help the process to speed up the execution.
+There are more options that you can see with `pose config --help`, but there are three special arguments that can help the process to speed up the execution.

 #### Threads

-The process of checking all the images your compose file has can be slow, specially in a big app composed of dozens of apps.
+The process of checking all the images your compose file has can be slow, especially in a big app composed of dozens of apps.
 The argument `--threads NUM` allows to specify the max number of parallel threads to be used when fetching the images info from the remote registry.
-The default is 8 threads, and can be increased up to 32, but be carefully with it, a high number can lead the docker registry to start responding with errors related with rate limits reached.
+The default is 8 threads, and can be increased up to 32, but be careful with it; a high number can lead the docker registry to start responding with errors related with rate limits reached.

 #### Offline mode